A century of decisions

 On February 22—the bicentennial of George Washington's birth—15,000 people attend the dedication of the George Washington Memorial Bridge (Aurora Bridge).
 President Hoover triggered the ceremony by telegraph from Washington D.C.
 The nearly 3,000-foot cantilever bridge completed the final link of Highway 99 from Canada to Mexico.

-Within a month, 11,000 vehicles per day were using the bridge.
+Why it matters — Within a month, 11,000 vehicles per day were using the bridge.
 It enabled development in north Seattle and established Aurora Avenue as a major commercial corridor.
 A time capsule installed by Judge Thomas Burke's widow is planned to be opened in 2032.

 1928